 First-time visitors often make the old town's Grand Place (Grote Markt) their first stop, home to historic guild houses (Gildehuizen), followed by a walk along Rue de l'Etuve to the city's most famous landmark, the Manneken Pis.

-Tourists could spend days enjoying the attractions close to the Royal Palace (Koningsplein), the official residence of the Belgian royal family.
+You could spend days enjoying the attractions close to the Royal Palace (Koningsplein), the official residence of the Belgian royal family.
 Take some time to explore the Coudenberg Palace Archaeological Site, located right at the foot of the palace, where the original palace's foundations and ancient streets have been revealed and are now open to the public.

-Just beyond sits the Mont des Arts, home of the city's major museums, including the Museum of Ancient Art (Musée d'art Ancien) and the Museum of Modern Art (Musée d'art Modern); the Magritte Museum; and the BELvue Museum, which explores the country's history.
+Just beyond sits the Mont des Arts, home of the city's Royal Museums, including the Museum of Ancient Art (Musée d'art Ancien) and the Museum of Modern Art (Musée d'art Modern); the Magritte Museum; and the BELvue Museum, which explores the country's history.

 There is a beautiful park just below the palace, however Brussels' most celebrated public space is the Parc du Cinquantenaire, established in 1880.
 The Palais du Cinquantenaire sits at the back of the park, housing the Belgian Army Museum and Museum of Military History, as well as the Royal Art and History Museum.
 The European Union administrative buildings sit at the opposite end of the park.

 The Markt's most famous feature is the Belfry (Belfort van Brugge), a medieval bell tower with a carillon of 47 bells that sits atop the Halle.
 If you're feeling ambitious, you can climb the 366 steps to the top for a panoramic view of the city.

 Other historic buildings on Markt Square are the 15th-century Huis Bouchoute and the Provinciaal Hof, a fine example of Gothic architecture.
-As the name suggests, visitors will also find a variety of shops in and around the Markt, as well as lovely cafés.
+As the name suggests, you'll also find a variety of shops in and around the Markt, as well as lovely cafés.